How to Use RAG to Answer Questions from Company Documents

 What This Integration Does

 Retrieval-Augmented Generation (RAG) is the answer to AI's hallucination problem.
-Instead of letting a language model answer from training data of unknown provenance, you retrieve passages from documents you trust and force the model to ground its answer in those passages.
-The result is an AI that quotes your handbook, your contracts, and your runbooks - and politely says "I don't know" when the answer isn't there.
+Instead of letting a language model answer from training data of unknown provenance, you retrieve passages from documents you trust and ground the answer in those passages.
+The result is an answer that quotes your handbook, your contracts, and your runbooks, and politely says "I don't know" when the answer isn't there.
+In Spojit, the Knowledge node handles both halves of this in a single step: it retrieves the top-matching chunks from a collection and synthesizes a grounded answer with an AI model you choose.

 This workflow exposes a question-answering endpoint over a Knowledge collection of company documents.
-At run time, the Knowledge node retrieves the top-matching chunks for the user's question, an AI Agent composes a grounded answer with citations, and a Response node returns both the answer and the source list.
-The same pattern slots into Slack bots, internal admin tools, and downstream workflows that need to reason over your documents.
+At run time a Webhook Trigger receives the question, the Knowledge node in Query mode retrieves the most relevant chunks and composes a grounded answer, and a Response node returns the answer and its sources to the caller.
+The same pattern slots into Slack notifications, internal admin tools, and downstream workflows that need to reason over your documents.

 Prerequisites

-• A populated Knowledge collection - handbook, policies, runbooks, customer-success playbooks, whatever fits the use case.
+- A populated persistent Knowledge collection: handbook, policies, runbooks, customer-success playbooks, whatever fits the use case.
+Build one first with the Knowledge node in Embed mode, or upload documents in the Knowledge section of the sidebar.

 {